 Zoom ensures automatic local and cloud recordings.
 While recording, zoom allows you to capture meeting video and audio, participant names, and more.
 To record a Zoom meeting as a host, follow these steps:

 - Launch the Zoom app on your desktop and log in.

-- Tap on the “Settings” button from the top right of the “Home” tab.
-Under your profile avatar.
+- Tap the “Settings” button from the top right of the “Home” tab under your profile avatar.

 - Choose the folder where you want to save your recordings by navigating to the “Recording” tab.

 - In the upper left corner of the screen, a “Recording message will appear.
-By clicking the “Pause” or “Stop” icon close to the recording message you can pause or stop your recording.
+You can pause or stop your recording by clicking the “Pause” or “Stop” icon close to the recording message.

-- When you’re done recording, your recorded files ought to be available in the location you specified.
+- When you’re done recording, your files should be available in the specified location.

-- Previous recordings are also visible on the “Meetings” tab, which is accessible from the home page.
+- Previous recordings are also visible on the “Meetings” tab, accessible from the home page.

-These are the steps you need to follow to record Zoom meetings as a host.
+You need to follow these steps to record Zoom meetings as a host.